security-geeks/JReFrameworker/tutorial/hidden_file.md

 	}

+Note that we use the source level annotation `@Override` here to ensure that the exists method is actually overriding `File.exists()`.
+Source methods such as `@Override` do not get compiled into the resulting bytecode.

 We can test the implementation of our prototype `HiddenFile` class by modifying our `Test` class code to instantiate a `File` object of type `HiddenFile`.
 If the test logic does not produce the desired result, we can take this opportunity to set breakpoints in the `HiddenFile` class and debug it appropriately.

 	import java.io.File;